edespino/cloudberry-site/docs/security/set-password-profile.md

 ## Implementation principle

 Similar to the Autovacuum mechanism, Profile introduces the Login Monitor Launcher and Login Monitor Worker processes.
-When user login verification fails, Cloudberry Database will send a signal to the postmaster.
+When user login verification fails, Apache Cloudberry will send a signal to the postmaster.
 After receiving the signal, the postmaster will send a signal to the launcher process.
 After receiving the signal, the launcher process will notify the postmaster to launch a worker process to perform the metadata write-back operation, and notify the user process and the launcher process after completion.

 ## Set password policies using SQL